o2r-project/o2r-platform/README.md

 ## WebSocket testing

-The compose configuration also makes a simple test page for WebSockets available at http://localhost/dev/socket.html (file (`dev/socket.html`)).
+The compose configuration also makes a simple test page for WebSockets available at http://localhost/dev/socket.html (based on file `dev/socket.html`).

 ## Platform Version